graphitemaster/neothyne/docs/DEVELOPERS.md

 Some things shouldn't contribute to ambient occlusion so we draw those elements to our geometry buffer as well by way of stencil replace.

-Special care was taken to keep the geometry buffer small in size to reduce over all bandwidth.
+Special care was taken to keep the geometry buffer small in size to reduce overall bandwidth.

 The geometry buffer is setup as follows (both attachments are RGBA8)
 ```